 When a potential match has been found, social workers involved will attend a Linking Meeting to explore the potential match and what supports may be needed.

 A recommendation is made about the suitability of the match.
-If this is positive you will have a series of introductory meetings with the child before the decision is made to move the child into your home.
+If this is positive you will have a series of introductory meetings with the child or young person before the decision is made to move the child or young person into your home.

-Children who are in foster care are legally protected and safeguarded by the local authority that places them with you.
+Children and young people who are in foster care are legally protected and safeguarded by the local authority that places them with you.

-The legal context for children can vary depending on their needs and full information will be given to you when there is potential for a child to move into your home.
+The legal context for children and young people can vary depending on their needs.
+Full information will be given to you when there is potential for a child or young person to move into your home.

 One of our social workers will then contact you.